Q&A - The Riksbank's income statement and balance sheet

 Why do central banks use so-called revaluation accounts?

 Unrealised gains on the Riksbank’s assets are recorded in so-called revaluation accounts.
-The purpose of these accounts is to make it easier for central banks to avoid distributing unrealised gains to the Treasury.
+The purpose of these accounts is to make it easier for central banks to avoid distributing unrealised gains as dividends to the state.
 The value of the Riksbank’s assets can vary considerably over time.

 Must the Riksbank value its bond holdings at market value?